fbotathome/mshab/README.md

 ## Feature Requests, Bugs, Questions etc

-If you have any feature requests find any bugs, or have any questions, please open up an issue or contact us!
+If you have any feature requests, find any bugs, or have any questions, please open up an issue or contact us!
 We're happy to incorporate fixes and changes to improve users' experience.
 We'll continue to provide updates and improvements to MS-HAB (especially since ManiSkill3 is still in Beta).

 We hope our environments, baselines, and dataset are useful to the community!